About

 The collection of private logbook notes and bookmarks on this website – “thoughts in progress” – are being picked up during conferences, travels and surfing on the web.
 With time, however, these ideas and the interaction with an increasing amount of bloggers, climate activists and citizens with like-minded concerns over the climate change issues have expanded the activities to numerous platforms on social media, such as Pinterest, Facebook, Twitter, Linkedin, Paper.li, Scoop.it, and more, all of which have numerous contributors.
 (See links on the bottom of each page.)

-In 2013, we used this slogan: “Everything begins with awareness, and after that, what is most needed is co-ordination,” and it still holds.
-Today, we focus more on creating awareness of solutions to the energy crisis than on climate change in itself, because this is what we need: motivating and engaging climate action – not just talking about it.
+Back in 2013, the centre used this slogan: “Everything begins with awareness, and after that, what is most needed is coordination,” and it still holds.
+Today, we focus more on creating awareness of solutions to the energy crisis and creating community resilience against extreme weather events than on the climate change science in itself, because this is what we need: motivating and engaging climate action.

 Information about Centre for Climate Safety’s founder, Mik Aidt

-Mik Aidt is a 60-year-old journalist based… well, on Earth — our one and only planet.
-He used to live in Denmark many years.
-He spent almost four years in Africa, and has visited some 55 countries around the planet.
-Now he has settled in Australia with his family.
-He is a father of three kids – Alex, Matt and Eva.
+Born in Aarhus, Denmark, in 1962, Mik used to live in Denmark many years.
+He spent almost four years in Africa, and has visited close to 60 countries around the planet.
+Since 2013, he has settled in Australia with his family.
+He is a father of three children – Alex, Matt and Eva.

-Mik’s New Year’s resolution of 2013 was that he would make a conscious move from seeing himself as a citizen of a country and a city to become a ‘citizen of the planet’, and as such, to focus much more on the well-being of humanity, inspired by the words of R. K. Pachauri, “We are all citizens of Planet Earth, and there is no other place we can go.”
+Back in 2013, Mik’s New Year’s resolution was that he would make a conscious move from seeing himself as a citizen of a country and a city to becoming a ‘citizen of the planet’, and as such, to focus on the well-being of humanity, inspired by the words of R. K. Pachauri,“We are all citizens of Planet Earth, and there is no other place we can go.”

 A newcomer in the already over-grown jungle of green business and sustainability reporting, which flows, or rather overflows, with information, he soon realised that information overload is actually in itself a serious problem for the climate action campaigning.